Anxiety in Edo as court rules on Obaseki’s certificate today

 …Ize-Iyamu appeals high court ruling on deputy’s disqualification

-After an exchange of legal fireworks on the pre-election suits, the parties on Thursday adopted their written addresses and the presiding judge Justice Ahmed Muhammed fixed today for ruling.
+After exchange of legal fireworks on the pre-election suits, the parties on Thursday adopted their written addresses and the presiding judge, Justice Ahmed Muhammed fixed today for ruling.

-A member of the PDP and associate of Obaseki told Saturday Vanguard yesterday that “everybody is waiting for today some of us are restless but we are confident because our legal team did a good job and from my view, they could not prove any case of forgery so we expect a favourable ruling” while a supporter of the candidate of the APC in the election, Pastor Osagie Ize-Iyamu and member of the party said “With what we have presented before the court, we are 99 per cent sure of victory”
+A member of the PDP and associate of Obaseki told Saturday Vanguard yesterday that “everybody is waiting for the day, some of us are restless but we are confident because our legal team did a good job and from my view, they could not prove any case of forgery so we expect a favourable ruling” while a supporter of the candidate of the APC in the election, Pastor Osagie Ize-Iyamu and member of the party said: “With what we have presented before the court, we are 99 per cent sure of victory.”

+READ ALSO: 8 in court over alleged arson, stealing, during EndSARS protests

 The Edo State High Court sitting in Benin City and presided over by Justice Helen Courage-Ogbebor delivered the judgment last Wednesday following a suit brought by Sunday Kadiri from Ogbona ward, in Etsako Central Local Government Area of the state.